Election of GREVIO members

 New election procedure opened

-Following the withdrawal of Turkey from the Istanbul Convention and the subsequent resignation of the Turkish member of GREVIO, one of the 15 seats of GREVIO has become vacant, and the Committee of the Parties will have to proceed with an election at its 11th meeting on 7 December 2021.
-Taking into account the current composition of GREVIO and that no two members may be nationals of the same state (Rule 8 of CM/Res(2014)43), the following state parties have been invited to nominate up to three candidates, by 6 October 2021 : Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, Estonia, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Monaco, Montenegro, Poland, Romania, San Marino, Spain, North Macedonia.
+The mandate of 5 GREVIO members elected in 2018, will end on 31 August 2022 and as a consequence the Committee of the Parties will proceed with an election at its 12th meeting on 8 june 2022.
+Taking into account the current composition of GREVIO and that no two members may be nationals of the same state (Rule 8 of CM/Res(2014)43), the following state parties have been invited to nominate up to three candidates : Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Cyprus, Denmark, Estonia, Germany, Georgia, Finland, Ireland, Liechtenstein, Luxembourg, Monaco, Montenegro, Netherlands, Norway, Poland, Romania, San Marino, Spain, Sweden and North Macedonia.

 Nomination of candidates for GREVIO membership and national selection procedures